Sheryl Sandberg: Option B

 Sandberg released her second book, Option B, in April 2017.
 Option B is co-authored with Adam Grant, a professor at the Wharton School of the University of Pennsylvania.
 The book puts emphasis on grief and resilience in challenges within life.
 It offers practical tips for creating resilience in the family and community.
 2.75 million copies have been sold since publication.

 Ban Bossy

 In March 2014, Sandberg and Lean In sponsored the Ban Bossy campaign, a television and social media campaign designed to discourage the word bossy from general use due to its perceived harmful effect on young girls.
 Several video spots with spokespersons including Beyoncé, Jennifer Garner, and Condoleezza Rice among others were produced along with a web site providing school training material, leadership tips, and an online pledge form to which visitors can promise not to use the word.

-Sheryl Sandberg & Dave Goldberg Family Foundation
+Screams Before Silence

+In April 2024, Screams Before Silence, a documentary fronted by Sandberg, was released to YouTube.
+The film concerns the alleged sexual violence committed by Hamas on the October 7th attack on Israel.

+She has described this film as the most important work of her life.

+Philanthropy

 In November 2016, Sandberg renamed her Lean In Foundation to the Sheryl Sandberg & Dave Goldberg Family Foundation, after herself and her late husband.
 This new foundation serves as an umbrella for LeanIn.Org and a new organization around her book Option B. Sandberg also transferred roughly $100,000,000 in Facebook stock to fund the foundation and other charitable endeavors.

+In October 2024, Sandberg donated $5 million through her charitable foundation to Marshall University for its 'Marshall For All' program.

+Allegations

+Former Facebook executive Sarah Wynn-Williams's 2025 memoir Careless People: A Cautionary Tale of Power, Greed, and Lost Idealism alleges that on at least two occasions, Sandberg requested that young female staffers, including Wynn-Williams, "come to bed" with her.
+These requests were allegedly made by Sandberg while traveling on Facebook's private jet, where she had a private bedroom.

+The first instance of the request is documented by Wynn-Williams in the chapter "Lean in and Lie Back", where Sandberg allegedly pressures Wynn-Williams to join her in bed.
+In Wynn-Williams's account, Sandberg admits that she has previously requested this of other young, female colleagues, particularly one named Sadie, noting that "Sadie's slept over lots of times".
+Wynn-Williams is able to avoid joining Sandberg in her private room in this instance and a second instance documented in a later chapter, "Let Them Eat Cake".
+Wynn-Williams also alleges that Sandberg invited Sadie, her assistant, to come to her house to try on expensive lingerie purchased with Sandberg’s money, and to stay over.